 Most expenses are covered on all tours with the exception of international airfare, some meals, souvenirs and drinks.
 Each tour explicitly outlines what is and isn’t included.

-What sets us apart from other tour companies is that not only do our tours include local English-speaking guides who are knowledgeable about that country’s sights, history, religion and culture but we include a WanderTours escort who helps bridge the gap between you and the local culture.
+What sets us apart from other tour companies is that not only do our tours include local English-speaking guides who are knowledgeable about that country’s sights, history, religion and culture but we include a WanderTours trip leader who helps bridge the gap between you and the local culture.

 All of our international tours include a project or program that we support at the destinations we visit.
 This includes building water tanks in remote areas of Papua New Guinea, paying for and serving lunch to 200 nuns at a nunnery in Burma, donating money to a home for the elderly in Varanasi, India and donating money to a nunnery in Bhutan.